yakushevgleb/pd-AUTOMATONISM-random-sampler/README.md

 4. Copy [o]<--RANDOM-SAMPLER button to automatonism modules
 5. Save main.pd
 6. Create **random_sampler** folder in the automatonism root.
 Create any folders you like and with any amount of samples
+7. Move automatonism folder to the root of Pd folder (Documents/Pd on Mac OS)

 **Enjoy**